 I believe that a genuine therapeutic relationship between me and the person is the basis for healing work.
-The client ideally experiences themselves within such a relationship as seen, heard, and valued, and as an active partner in our relationship and in their healing.
+The client ideally experiences themselves within such a relationship as seen, heard, and valued, and as an empowered partner in our relationship and in their healing.

 I understand clients’ experiences holistically through a biopsychosocial lense:

 - I’m attentive to relevant biological factors such as genetics, temperament, physical illness, physiological changes, etc. I’m also particularly interested in how the body holds life experiences and in mind body connections.

-- Psychotherapy of course focuses on the psychological part including thoughts, feelings, and behaviors related to ourselves, others in our lives, and the world around us.
+- Psychotherapy of course focuses on the psychological part including conscious and unconscious thoughts, feelings, and behaviors related to ourselves, others in our lives, and the world around us.

 - I also understand the client as an individual embedded in a social/political context and I try to be attentive to the intersection between the person and factors such as gender, sexuality, culture, socio-economic background, political context, and larger systems of oppression.

 Type of therapeutic approach I practice

 My therapeutic approach is tailored to the individual client, considering their life journeys, needs, vulnerabilities, and strengths.
 At the same time, my approach is based on the belief that meaningful change and healing often occurs through the curative “ingredients” below.

 I believe therapy can help people by:

 * Encouraging them to develop awareness and insight about themselves and their lives.
 This includes helping them identify patterns and connections between past and present, and between thoughts, feelings, relationships, behaviors, bodily experiences, etc. This awareness often helps clients make changes in needed areas of their lives.